-When deliberating pet insurance, you may not think to take into account whether your pet is an indoor or outdoor family member.
-You may not realize how much of an impact this has on your pet.
-If your pet is primarily indoors, it does not come into contact with many diseases and illnesses.
-Contrarily, if you own an outdoor cat or have a dog that spends most of his day in the yard or at the park, it can expose them to many more dangers.
 For example, your furry friend is more likely to get into fights with other pets or animals, which can either injure your pet, causing an unexpected visit to the vet, or bring harm to another pet which can lead to pressed charges.
-In both of these cases, insurance would help cover any type of cost incurred.
+In both of these cases, pet health insurance would help cover any type of cost incurred.
 Another danger that can cause a serious accident is, of course, vehicular impact.
 If your pet is one that is allowed outdoors, you must be prepared to face the costs and consequences that come along with the lifestyle.

 Apart from breed, age also has an effect on whether or not you should get pet health coverage.
-Older pets are more susceptible to health issues; for example, joint problems or other types of age related arthritis.
+Older pets are more susceptible to health issues; for example, joint problems or other types of age-related arthritis.
 It is also important to remember that, as your pet’s age increases, so does the cost to insure them.
-It is therefore, a good idea to invest in pet insurance for your pet when it is young, since some insurance companies will not insure older pets.
-Also to be contemplated is if you own smaller mammals such as gerbils, rabbits and hamsters, pet insurance is also available but may be of debatable value considering their shorter lifespan.
+It is, therefore, a good idea to invest in pet health insurance for your pet when they are young, since some pet health insurance companies will not insure older pets.
+Also to be contemplated is if you own smaller mammals such as gerbils, rabbits and hamsters, pet health insurance is also available but may be of debatable value considering their shorter lifespan.

 Having your beloved pet insured gives you a peace of mind, knowing that no matter what may happen, you will be able to afford health care if necessary.
-Investing in pet insurance means that you won’t have to decide between the health of your pet and your savings.
-Although having insurance requires a periodic payment either monthly, quarterly, semiannually or annually, those payments will pay off in the event of a serious and expensive surgery or unexpected visit to the pet hospital.
-Even if you have enough money to pay for an expensive visit to the vet, it would be worth it to be insured, since most insurance companies can reimburse at least 80% of the expenses.
+Investing in pet health insurance for your dog or cat means that you won’t have to decide between the health of your pet and your savings.
+Although having pet health insurance requires a periodic payment either monthly, quarterly, semi-annually or annually, those payments will pay off in the event of a serious and expensive surgery or unexpected visit to the pet hospital.
+Even if you have the budget to pay for an expensive visit to the vet, it would be worth it to be insured, since most pet health insurance companies can reimburse at least 80% of the expenses.

-When considering insurance for your furry, reptilian, or feathered friend, you should also take into account how healthy your pet has been in the past.
-For example, if you are the pet parent of an animal that is accident prone, or simply always seems to have something new going on, you are probably more open to the thought of pet insurance.
-But even if your companion pet is relatively healthy, you never know what could happen in the future and it may be wise to invest in pet insurance just in case.
-Illnesses like diabetes, or injuries such as a broken leg are health conditions that pet owners never really prepare for.
+When considering pet health insurance for your furry, reptilian, or feathered friend, you should also take into account how healthy your pet has been in the past.
+For example, if you are the pet parent of an animal that is accident-prone, or simply always seems to have something new going on, you are probably more open to the thought of pet health insurance.
+But even if your companion pet is relatively healthy, you never know what could happen in the future and it may be wise to invest in pet health insurance just in case.
+Illnesses like diabetes or injuries such as a broken leg are health conditions that pet parents never really prepare for.
 You wouldn’t want to make the decision to not insure your pet and then have to pay for a costly vet bill out of your pocket.